vercel/next.js/docs/api-reference/next.config.js/url-imports.md

 }
 ```

-With that config it's now possible to import modules like that:
+Then, you can import modules directly from URLs:

 ```js
 import { a, b, c } from 'https://example.com/modules/'
 ```

-URL imports can be used everywhere where normal imports can be used too.
+URL Imports can be used everywhere normal package imports can be used.
-Note that even modules from Npm or other modules imported from URLs can use url import.
-That's why it's important to restrict access to trusted URLs.

 ## Lockfile

-When using URL imports Next.js will create a lockfile in a `next.lock` directory.
+When using URL imports, Next.js will create a lockfile in the `next.lock` directory.
-All files in that directory are intended to be committed to the version controlling system.
+This directory is intended to be committed to git and should not be included in your `.gitignore` file.

-When running `next dev` Next.js will download and add all new discovered URL imports to the lockfile.
+- When running `next dev`, Next.js will download and add all newly discovered URL Imports to your lockfile.

-When running `next build` Next.js will use only the lockfile to build the application.
+- When running `next build`,  Next.js will use only the lockfile to build the application for production.

-Usually no network requests will be made and any outdated lockfile will cause the build to fail.
+Typically, no network requests are needed and any outdated lockfile will cause the build to fail.

-There is an expection for resources that respond with `Cache-Control: no-cache`.
+One exception is resources that respond with `Cache-Control: no-cache`.
-These resources will have a `no-cache` entry in the lockfile and will always be fetched from network on each build.
+These resources will have a `no-cache` entry in the lockfile and will always be fetched from the network on each build.